The opposition to smart meters in Arizona

 Dr. Kheifets has a long history of financial ties to the industry.
 Various companies in America and Europe have hired her as an expert witness and she previously worked for EPRI, which is an industry-sponsored research center that has actively opposed the existence of electrical hypersensitivity.
 The website Microwave News provides a wealth of information on Dr. Kheifets.

 Dr. Kheifets was asked a couple questions by the commissioners.
 One was after a person calling in mentioned that there was research showing that industry-funded science tended to say what the industry wanted to hear.
-She replied that there was only one peer-reviewed study showing that (which is only true if considering just the wireless industry; there are many studies documenting this for other industries).
+She replied that there was only one peer-reviewed study showing that (which is only technically true, since Microwave News also documented this effect and many many studies document this for other industries).

 It is quite expensive to hire someone like Dr. Kheifets.
 She probably commands fees in the $500-per-hour range, both for attending the meeting and for preparation time, besides the cost of the airfare, hotel, etc. Flying her in was not a friendly gesture from APS, and our informal contacts with them also ended around this time.